longTREC/summer_school/practicals/day3/epitranscriptomics/AMaNITA_docs/README.md

 - Following columns can be occupied by variables of interest.
 3 types of variables are accounted for:
 	- `comp_` - variables for which AMaNITA can run pairwise comparisons; examples: "Treatment", "Tissue", "Diet", etc.
-	- `batch_` - variables potential introducing batch effects; AMaNITA will confirm whether batch effects are introduced and will proceed to adjust for
+	- `batch_` - variables potential introducing batch effects; AMaNITA will confirm whether batch effects are introduced and will proceed to adjust for them
 	- `extra_` - additional variables of interest, for example clinical metadata
 	- ⚠️ It is advised that `comp_` and `batch_` variables are _not_ numerical; `extra_` can be numerical